 Gaining New Competitive Advantages

-IEC's Dyanamic Research and Testing Laboratories (DRTL) is ISO 17025 certified and an IPC approved Validation Services Test Laboratory, led by Mark Northrup, VP of Advanced Technical Operations & Strategy, Rachel Garcia, Laboratory Manager and the DRTL Team using the IHS Markit tools extensively, and specialize in failure analysis, DPA, component risk mitigation, material and product qualifications for the military, medical, and industrial markets.
+IEC's Dynamic Research and Testing Laboratories (DRTL) is ISO 17025 certified and an IPC approved Validation Services Test Laboratory, led by Mark Northrup, vice president of Advanced Technical Operations & Strategy, Rachel Garcia, laboratory manager and the DRTL Team using the IHS Markit tools extensively, and specialize in failure analysis, DPA, component risk mitigation, material and product qualifications for the military, medical, and industrial markets.

 With IHS Markit PCNalert, the IEC team automatically receives product change notices (PCN) from component manufacturers, including end of life, obsolescence, and manufacturing and material changes – giving decision-makers insight into production life status and predicted life.

-Ken and Rosa Tripi, Senior Buyer are key members of the Conflict Minerals Team at IEC, and recall the labor & time intensive efforts of the 2014 reporting period.
-They agree 2015 is an unequivocal success.
-With U.S. enactment of the Dodd-Frank Act, IEC needed full knowledge of the source of materials in its components.
+Ken and Rosa Tripi, senior buyer are key members of the Conflict Minerals Team at IEC plus recall the labor and time intensive efforts of the prior reporting period.
+They agree this reporting period is an unequivocal success.
+With enactment of the Dodd-Frank Act in the US, IEC needed full knowledge of the source of materials in its components.
 For the first year of conflict minerals compliance reporting, the company used another tool and heavy staff resources to investigate sources for every supplier.
-In the second year, IEC turned to IHS Markit Compliance Services and its Conflict Mineral Solution for templates, support in reaching out to suppliers, a methodology for engaging suppliers, tools to track responses and escalations, and a status dashboard.
+In the second year, IEC turned to IHS Markit Content Services with Conflict Minerals Solution for templates, support in reaching out to suppliers, a methodology for engaging suppliers, tools to track responses and escalations, and a status dashboard.
 With its new process for conflict minerals compliance, IEC noticed a major difference one year to the next.
 "This year, we're confident that we are two months ahead of where we were last year using half the resources and the accuracy rate of the information is more than double," Biletnikoff said.

 "IHS Markit solutions are acting as additional staff members for us – probably at least five extra heads," Biletnikoff said.
 "In manpower savings, we're seeing about five times our return on investment."